Souvik7861/PROJECTS/Automated Serverless DataLake using an AWS Glue , Lambda , Cloudwatch/ReadMe.md

 8. SNS Notification to Subscribers: The CloudWatch Event Rule sends an SNS notification to subscribers to inform them that the job is complete.
 ![p4 s11](https://github.com/Souvik7861/PROJECTS/assets/120063616/21899145-9991-4f80-8b36-4a20f0658a47)

-## Setup Instructions
-To set up and run this data engineering project, follow these steps:

-### Deployment

-1. Create an S3 bucket for storing raw data and a target S3 bucket for processed data.
-Note their names and update the configuration files accordingly.

-2. Create Glue Data Catalog databases and tables as needed for your data.

-3. Deploy the Lambda functions (lambda-trigger, notification-lambda) using AWS Lambda.

-4. Set up the necessary IAM roles and permissions for the Lambda functions, Glue, and S3 buckets.

-5. Create Glue ETL jobs for data transformation and loading.

-6. Configure CloudWatch Event Rules (EventBridge) to trigger Lambda functions based on the events described in the architecture.

-7. Set up SNS topics and subscribers for notifications.

-### Usage
-1. Upload raw data files to the S3 bucket designated for raw data.

-2. Monitor the AWS services and logs to ensure that each step in the pipeline executes as expected.

-3. When the Glue ETL job completes successfully (state is "SUCCEEDED"), subscribers will receive SNS notifications.